farcasterxyz/docs/docs/reference/protocol/concepts.md

 Messages are public updates to Farcaster.
 Updates can be making a post, following someone, or adding a profile picture.
 The network supports many message types, and each has its own properties, requirements, and semantics.
 Messages are stored entirely offchain on Farcaster Hubs.

 A message is encoded as a [protobuf](https://protobuf.dev/) and must be hashed and signed by the account's signer.
 Users can publish messages to Hubs as long as they have sufficient storage.
-Hubs check the validity of each message's signers before accepting them.
+Hubs check the validity of each message's account keys before accepting them.

 ## Storage